 The SAT and ACT are in competition for your attention and dollars.
 Yes, I said it, dollars.
 Please remember that although these tests are run by not-for-profit organizations, people are still making money, and it is in their best interest that you take their test regardless of whether it is the best test for you.
-The SAT went through a radical transformation this year, a transformation that is making it bear a remarkable resemblance to the ACT, at least in regards to the English portions.
+The SAT went through a radical transformation in 2016, a transformation that is making it bear a remarkable resemblance to the ACT, at least in regards to the English portions.
 What used to be a pretty easy decision has now become more complicated.

-Both tests are challenging, but in different ways and choosing which test to take is now a persona decision based on your own abilities.
+Both tests are challenging, but in different ways and choosing which test to take is now a personal decision based on your own abilities.
 Don’t base your choice on what your friends are doing, or what test your parents have heard about the most.
 Understand both tests and what makes them hard or easy for YOU.

 The SAT currently has 5 sections–Reading, Writing & Language, No Calculator Math, Calculator Math and the Essay.